DamienMiras/kiss/README.md

 # TODO

-[ ] use MutationObserver instead of double loading of css
+[x] use MutationObserver instead of double loading of css [ ] automate the browser compatibility https://seedmanc.github.io/jscc/